Tynik/web-workers/README.md

 1. Smooth UI when computing something heavy.
 2. Predefined React hooks to create a background task.
 3. Event-based replies from a task function.
-4. Possibility to use promise-based task functions.
+4. Possibility to use promise-based and generator task functions.

 **Limitations inside task function**

-1. You can not use the outer scope.
+1. You cannot use the outer scope because task function is isolated and is run in another thread, but you can pass arguments to task function.
-2. You can not use DOM manipulations.
+2. You cannot use DOM manipulations.
+3. You cannot use recursion inside passed functions as arguments for task function because all passed functions become anonymous functions.
+You can declare anonymous function inside task function or import it via dependencies.

 **Installation**